AdobeDocs/target.zh-Hant/help/c-integrating-target-with-mac/a4t/analytics-tracking-server.md

 ---

-# 使用 Analytics 追蹤伺服器{#use-an-analytics-tracking-server}
+# 使用 Analytics 追蹤伺服器

-If you are using an older version of at.js or mbox.js, you must specify an analytics tracking server for activities that use [!DNL Analytics] for [!DNL Target] (A4T).
+If you are using an older version of at.js or mbox.js, you must specify an Analytics tracking server for activities that use [!DNL Analytics] for [!DNL Target] (A4T).

 >[!NOTE]
 >